speeduino/wiki.js/Installing_Firmware.md

 Once the firmware is installed on the board, see [Connecting to TunerStudio](/Connecting_to_TunerStudio) for more details on how to configure TunerStudio

-## Installation - Manually Compiling
+## Installation - Manually Compiling using Arduino IDE
 > Note that manually compiling the firmware is **NOT** required to install Speeduino, the easiest (and recommended for most users) method is using SpeedyLoader as described above.
 {.is-warning}